 Vari-Notch duplexers should be securely installed in a dry, vibration-free environment.
-Attachment of the cavity shells to a ground bus is recommended in order to maximize lightning protection.
-A lightning protection device placed in the antenna feedline, preceding the duplexer, is recommended.
-High quality double shielded coaxial cable terminated with quality connectors (N-type) are recommended for connecting the transmitter and receiver to the duplexer and are available from TX RX Systems Inc. It is also important to observe the power handling ratings of cables in transmit systems.
+Attachment of the cavity shells to a grounding bus is recommended in order to maximize lightning protection.
+A lightning protection device placed in the antenna feedline, preceding the duplexer, is also recommended.
+High quality double shielded coaxial cable terminated with quality connectors (N-type) are recommended for connecting the transmitter and receiver to the duplexer, and are available from Bird Technologies.
+It is also important to observe the power handling ratings of cables in transmit systems.